- Earthing basics

 The cords that come with each product can be connected to a grounded outlet (or outlet adapter, as described in Option # 1) or a ground rod.
 If additional length is needed, Earthing extension cords can also be purchased.

-Available also are splitters into which you can insert the cords from any two Earthing products.
-The splitter connects either to a wall outlet (or outlet adapter) or to the ground rod cord.
+Available also are Earthing plug adaptors into which you can insert the cords from any two Earthing products.
+The adaptor connects either to a wall outlet (or an international adaptor) or to the ground rod cord.
 All Earthing product connection cords contain a current limiting 100k-Ohm resistor for safety purposes.

 These products can be seen at earthing.com.